MasonN808/Induced-H-Saturated-Graphs/README.md

 ## General Info

-This project is part of the 2021 CEM REU at Moravian College where we implemented algorithms on the topic of Induced H-Saturated Graphs.
+This project is part of the 2021 CEM REU at Moravian University where we implemented algorithms on the topic of Induced H-Saturated Graphs.

 ## Usage of graph_maker
 Input: snipet from the graph markdown generator in "https://csacademy.com/app/graph_editor/"